28312 Private John Edward Joyce MM, 15/17th Battalion West Yorkshire Regiment

 John enlisted in the 18th Battalion, West Yorkshire Regiment (2nd Bradford Pals) on 7th April 1916.
 The Battalion was formed in Bradford on 22nd January 1915 by the Lord Mayor and City and in June 1915 became part of the 93rd Brigade, 31st Division based at Ripon, Yorkshire.
 In December 1915 the Division deployed to Egypt to defend the Suez Canal from the advancing Turks and in March 1916 it transferred to France to prepare for the Battle of the Somme.
 John joined too late to experience the desert soldiering.

 Little is known of John’s personal Army details as his service record has not survived although, through other Army documents such as war diaries, medal rolls and the Commonwealth War Graves Commission registers, a general outline of his service can be made.
-Unusually the date of entry into a Theatre of War, normally recorded on the Medal Index Card (MIC), is not shown so it is conjecture whether he arrived in France in time for the start of the Somme Battle on 1st July 1916.
-He may therefore have been a battle casualty replacement after the catastrophic losses suffered by the 18th Battalion on the first day.
+Also, his good friend Thomas Oxtoby (Tom), a fellow Bradford Pal, mentioned John in several of his letters sent home and these are preserved in the Imperial War Museum, London archives.
+Unusually the date of entry into a Theatre of War, normally recorded on the Medal Index Card (MIC), is not shown so it is conjecture whether he arrived in France in time for the start of the Somme Battle on 1st July 1916, although it was probably later.

 The Battalions of 93rd Brigade failed to get beyond their own front line as the assembly trenches were subject to continuous artillery bombardment and heavy machine-gun fire to the front and from the Quadrilateral Redoubt on the flank of their trenches.
 On that day, the Brigade suffered more than 1,800 casualties spread evenly among its four battalions.
 The 18th Battalions’ casualties of more than 400 officers and men represented some seventy per cent of the Battalion’s men who took part in the assault.
 Another incident at this time that deeply upset the soldiers was when two of their comrades were controversially ‘Shot at Dawn’ for desertion – they were absent and had missed the major attack on 1st July.

-It is assumed that John served with the 18th Battalion from mid-1916 and therefore would have been present during the later actions in 1916 including St Vaast near Neuve Chapelle, Festubert Sector and Givenchy (July-September), that included a significant German raid on the night of 28th/29th July; Hebuterne Sector near Serre (October-December), which involved a fighting patrol on the night 24th/25th October.
-On 13th January 1917 John was awarded the Military Medal (MM) although no citation was published.
-However, it was undoubtedly awarded for an act of bravery during the second half of 1916 and could have been at one of the places listed above.
-He was almost certainly with the 18th Battalion during the major action at Arras in May 1917 and remained with them until the end of 1917 when 90 soldiers were transferred to the amalgamated Battalion of the Leeds Pals which became the 15/17th Battalion.
+It is assumed that John served with the 18th Battalion from late-1916 and therefore could have been present during the later actions in 1916, in the Hebuterne Sector near Serre (October-December), which involved a fighting patrol on the night 24th/25th October.
+John however was trained as a signaller and Tom recorded the dangerous work they did: ‘We felt every inch of the wire along our trench, and tested it by pulling, where it was out of reach overhead, and then by touch again in another trench, where we found the break.
+It had evidently been cut by shrapnel, or some such thing.’
+On 13th January 1917 both John and Tom Oxtoby were awarded the Military Medal (MM).
+John was almost certainly with the 18th Battalion during the major action at Arras in May 1917 and remained with them until early 1918 when 90 soldiers were transferred to the amalgamated Battalion of the Leeds Pals which became the 15/17th Battalion.
 This was done as part of a reorganisation of the Army which involved the disbandment of the 18th Battalion in February 1918.

 West Yorkshire Regiment War Diaries